emanueledepaola/snake-autoplay/README.md

 to install (first time only) all the dependecies we need, basically `pygame` and a custom version of `pygbag` modules.

-Then, navigate to the snake version you want to run, for instance the standard one and launch the deploy script:
+Then, launch the deploy script:

-    cd std/
     deploy

 this basically use `pygbag` module passing the GitHub `${CODESPACE_NAME}` environment variable, to deploy the game on that domain name (randomly choosed by GitHub itself), under the default port `8000`.